desmos-labs/desmos/docs/developers/perform-transactions.md

 ## Available messages
 Here is the list of currently available [messages](developer-faq.md#what-is-a-message) that you can use while creating transactions for the Desmos chain.

-### Sessions
-* [`MsgCreateSession`](msgs/magpie/create-session.md): allows you to create a new session binding an existing account on another chain to a Desmos account.

 ### Posts
 * [`MsgCreatePost`](msgs/posts/create-post.md): allows you to create a new post or a comment for an existing post.
 * [`MsgEditPost`](msgs/posts/edit-post.md): allows you to edit a previously created post message.